CNSocialDepress: A Chinese Social Media Dataset for Depression Risk Detection and Structured Analysis: Ethics Statement

-This dataset is built upon the SWDD \cite{cai2023depression} benchmark released in early 2023.
-The original data comes from user-level text on the Weibo platform and was annotated by a team of psychology experts according to the DSM-5 symptom standards.
+This dataset is built upon the SWDD benchmark~\cite{cai2023depression}, released in early 2023.
+The original data consist of user-level posts from Weibo.
+They were annotated by psychology experts based on DSM-5 criteria.

-During our work on the re-annotation process, we applied a second round of deep anonymization to meet privacy requirements.
-This involved systematically removing personal information, geographic locations, and potential identifiers from the original text, ensuring compliance with data protection protocols \citet{benton2017ethical} and GDPR (General Data Protection Regulation\footnote{\href{https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:02016R0679-20160504}{EUR-Lex GDPR Regulation}}).
-We also invited experienced researchers specializing in depression-related psychology to provide professional annotations based on their expertise.
+During re-annotation, we applied a second round of de-identification to protect privacy.
+We remove personal information, geographic locations, and other potential identifiers from the texts.
+We follow recommended data protection practices~\citet{benton2017ethical} and comply with the GDPR (General Data Protection Regulation).\footnote{\url{https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:02016R0679-20160504}} We also recruit experienced researchers in depression-related psychology to provide expert annotations.

-This dataset is mainly used for building early-warning models for depression risk.
-Through multi-dimensional feature analysis, it detects potential risk signals and can be used to automatically generate structured psychological assessment reports, offering technical support for digital mental health services.
-It is important to note that this study is strictly limited to the realm of mental health assistance, and any results should only serve as references for professional diagnosis or as a digital tool for self-assessment.
+This dataset is intended for research on depression risk identification and for building assistive models.
+It can support multi-dimensional analysis of risk-related signals and the generation of structured summaries.
+It is not designed for clinical diagnosis, triage, or treatment decisions.
+Any outputs should be used only as references for professionals or as a self-assessment aid.

-At present, none of the algorithmic models can replace in-person psychiatric evaluations or deliver pathological diagnoses.
-If a system built using this dataset flags high-risk cases, or if individuals already show persistent mood disturbances or impaired social functioning, they should seek professional medical attention promptly.
-Mental health issues require clinical expertise, and any online self-assessment tool cannot substitute for in-person medical diagnosis.
+No algorithmic system can replace in-person psychiatric evaluation or provide a definitive diagnosis.
+If a system built on this dataset flags a high-risk case, users should be encouraged to seek professional help.
+The same applies to individuals with persistent mood disturbances or impaired functioning.
+Online self-assessment tools cannot substitute for clinical evaluation.